Skip to main content

 Dear [Hiring Manager Name],

-When a senior marketing or sales leader joins a company, the question isn’t whether they have ideas.
-It’s whether their ideas translate into revenue, repeatable execution, and a stronger team.
-I worked with [Candidate Name] for [X] years and I recommend them for a senior [Marketing/Sales Leadership Role] role based on results I’ve personally seen.
+When a senior marketing or sales leader joins a company, the key question is whether their ideas drive revenue, enable consistent execution, and build a stronger team.
+I worked with [Candidate Name] for [X] years and recommend them for a senior [Marketing/Sales Leadership Role] based on results I have directly observed.

-The fastest way [Candidate Name] can help [Company] is by tightening the link between pipeline reality and the campaigns that feed it.
-In our last fiscal year, they rebuilt our lead-to-opportunity flow: clearer ICP definitions, cleaner routing rules in [CRM], and a weekly review that connected marketing spend to sales outcomes.
-Within two quarters, MQL-to-SQL conversion rose from [X]% to [Y]%, and pipeline sourced from marketing increased by [X]% without a budget spike.
+[Candidate Name] excels at connecting campaigns to real pipeline results.
+In our last fiscal year, they rebuilt our lead-to-opportunity flow: clarifying ICP definitions, streamlining routing rules in [CRM], and launching a weekly review linking marketing spend to sales outcomes.
+Within two quarters, MQL-to-SQL conversion improved from [X]% to [Y]%, and marketing-sourced pipeline increased by [X]% with no increase in budget.

-They also make hard calls without drama.
-During a quarter where paid spend was underperforming, they paused two channels, shifted budget to the best-performing segment, and partnered with sales on a tighter outreach sequence.
-That decision improved CAC efficiency and brought our forecast back within range.
+They make tough decisions without drama.
+When paid spend was underperforming one quarter, they paused two channels, shifted budget to the top-performing segment, and collaborated with sales on a more targeted outreach sequence.
+As a result, CAC efficiency improved and our forecast returned to target.

-What stands out is how they develop people.
-They coach reps and marketers on the same fundamentals: message discipline, honest reporting, and a rhythm of testing.
-New hires ramped faster because expectations were written, reviewed, and revisited, not left to tribal knowledge.
+Their ability to develop people also stands out.
+They coached both reps and marketers on core fundamentals: disciplined messaging, honest reporting, and regular testing.
+New hires ramped faster because expectations were clearly defined, regularly reviewed, and reinforced, not left to chance.

-If you need a leader who can align teams, protect the numbers, and keep momentum in messy quarters, [Candidate Name] is worth your time.
-I’m available at [Phone] for a brief reference call to confirm scope and outcomes.
+If you need a leader who can align teams, deliver on numbers, and maintain momentum even in challenging quarters, [Candidate Name] is worth your consideration.
+I am available at [Phone] for a brief reference call to confirm scope and outcomes.

 Sincerely,